LispEngineer/stm-midi-poc1-sw/README.md

 Check: The project still builds, and it should work the same way as always.
 (Increment the version number to check the new code is in use.)

+## FreeRTOS Status

+1. The simple blinky works
+2. UART I/O using a dumb conversion of my old SuperLoop code to FreeRTOS works

+## FreeRTOS TO DO

+### UART rewrite

+1. Make received data only get read when an interrupt shows it has been read.
+However, still use DMA to copy that so if we don't read it quickly it will be able to see all data.

+2. Protect all the serial writes so that if we are writing from multiple tasks, only one can be writing at a time.
+   Or, alternatively, the tasks can (accidentally/intentionally) interleave their writes but the writer won't get messed up.

+3. Make written data only poll when the DMA transmit is empty.
+   So, basically, pause a task until the DMA transmit is done.
+   Then pause it until there is something to write.